Getting started with Microchip: PIC32MZ-DA

 Creating your own UI Applications

-In order to create your own UI project suitable for the PIC32MZ-DAG-MEB-II target, you can create a new project and select the PIC32MZ-DAG-MEB-II project template:
+In order to create your own UI project suitable for the PIC32MZ-DA-MEB-II target, you can create a new project and select the PIC32MZ-DA-MEB-II project template:

-As a result you get a new Embedded Wizard project, that contains the necessary Profile attributes suitable for the PIC32MZ-DAG-MEB-II development board:
+As a result you get a new Embedded Wizard project, that contains the necessary Profile attributes suitable for the PIC32MZ-DA-MEB-II development board:

 The following profile settings are important for your target: